Traves-Theberge/pdf-to-json-converter/README.md

 - **PDF Upload**: Upload a PDF file for conversion.
 - **PDF Viewer**: View the uploaded PDF file.
-- **Conversion to MDX**: Convert the PDF content into MDX format.
+- **Conversion to JSON**: Convert the PDF content into structured JSON format.
-- **MDX Editor**: Edit the converted MDX content using a rich text editor.
+- **JSON Editor**: Edit the converted JSON content using a code editor.
-- **MDX Preview**: Preview the MDX content as rendered HTML.
+- **JSON Preview**: Preview the JSON content in a formatted view.
 - **Progress Indicator**: Track the conversion progress.
-- **File Operations**: Save the MDX content to a file, clear the editor, and reset the application.
+- **File Operations**: Save the JSON content to a file, clear the editor, and reset the application.

 ## Components